jamesjoshuahill/bank/README.md

 ## Domain model

+### Objects

-A class diagram was drawn to model the domain in the [DotUML Playground](https://dotuml.com/playground.html).
+A class diagram was drawn to model the objects in the domain using [DotUML Playground](https://dotuml.com/playground.html).

 ![class diagram](./docs/class_diagram.png)